d-podkorytov/NATS_Pipes_demo/README.md

-# NATS Pipes examples kit
+# NATS Pipes kit

-It is a small suite of examples for data stream computation with NATS in unix pipes or even as a basement for distributed computation in the NATS ecosystem.
+It is a small suite of examples for data stream computation with NATS as a basement for distributed computation in the NATS ecosystem.
 Joined logging for errors to some NATS subject and publishing metrics to separated NATS service

 ## TODO